18F/uswds-jekyll/pages/guide/quick-start.md

 Please also include a printout of the email containing the transfer request sent to VRSC.
 Once we receive the data we will copy it over to the appropriate project directory and notify you once it is complete.
 If you provided a return shipping label we will send the drive(s) back to you.

-# Using the Applications on Ceres
+# Using the Software Applications on Ceres

-Many applications are available as modules ([See list here](/guide/software)) or type `module avail` to see them.
+Many software applications are available as modules ([see Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software)) or type `module avail` on Ceres to see them.
 Users can load the modules that they need to do their analysis.
-We manage applications as modules to enable different versions of different applications to be easily managed.
+We manage applications as modules to enable different versions of different applications to exist simulatneously and to be easily managed.

-The module command is used to work with the different application modules.
-The following table lists some of the most common functions of the module command:
+The `module` command is used to work with the different software application modules.
+The following table lists some of the most common functions of the `module` command:

 Command |	Description
 ---|---